-When it comes to coffee cups, there are two major factors at play: function and form.
+When it comes to cups, there are two major factors at play: function and form.

 The truth is, the standards set by the Istituto Nazionale Espresso Italiano (INEI) are much more important when it comes to function than form.
 Beauty is in the eye of the beholder, but a well-made cup needs to meet a few qualifiers.

-The functional elements you should consider in your cappuccino cup include: the size of the cup, its shape, and how well it can retain heat.
+The functional elements you should consider for serving your cappuccino include the size of the cup, its shape, and how well it can retain heat.

 Here’s a video that breaks down the average size of several different espresso drinks:

 While the size of your cappuccino can vary, you typically want to stay under 8 oz in order to keep things from getting too milky.
 Otherwise, you might as well be making a latte.

 Getting the right cup size also allows you to top off the drink in the most classic, aesthetically pleasing way – with the cup full to the brim and slightly domed on the top.

 The shape of the cup is also important.
 It should have an elliptical bottom that has thicker walls, and a wider top that has thinner walls.
 The thick, narrower bottom allows for the milk and espresso to properly incorporate while the wider, thinner top allows the crema to be displayed.
 This is different from the classic teacup in which the walls are the same thickness from base to rim.

 Next, we have the heat factor.
 A simple glass cup, for example, may look cute and all, but it’s just not going to keep that heat in.
 A double-wall glass cup, on the other hand, can be the perfect solution.

 Some of the typical materials used include feldspathic china (the official material as stated in the INEI guide), bone china, porcelain, double-walled glass, ceramic, and even stoneware.